 The Insignia NS-HSB318 isn't bad for music, but it's not the best.
 Its default sound profile lacks a lot of bass, so it's not ideal for genres with a lot of thump and rumble like EDM and hip-hop.
 It reproduces voices and instruments fairly accurately, though.
-It also has a bass boost feature which can help improve the bass performance a bit; however, we didn't test this.
+It also has a Bass Boost feature which may help improve the bass performance; however, we didn't test this.
 That said, it can get quite loud without compressing, which is great.

 The Insignia NS-HSB318 is bad for movies.
 It produces virtually no thump or rumble, so action movies lack excitement.
 It also doesn't support any surround sound formats - you need to make sure your TV is set to PCM format content only if you connect it via optical.
 This is disappointing since you won't be able to enjoy the surround experience of your favorite films.

 The Insignia NS-HSB318 is an entry-level soundbar from Insignia, Best Buy's in-house brand for budget electronics.
 It's one of the cheaper soundbars in their lineup.
 It competes with 2.0 soundbars from bigger brands such as the Sony HT-S100F and the Vizio SB3220n-F6, as well as those from other budget retailers, like the TaoTronics TT-SK023.